Absence Due to Religious Observance:

 If the matter is not resolved with the instructor/faculty member, the student should write a statement describing the exact nature of the appeal and make an appointment to meet with the Dean.
 The Dean will then make every attempt to resolve the matter.
 Once the Dean has had an opportunity to research the matter, the student will be informed of the findings.
 The research process may take up to two weeks before a decision is rendered.

-I pledge to maintain high moral standards as a student of Lourdes Institute of Wholistic Studies (LIWS) and I will:
+I pledge to maintain high moral standards as a student of Lourdes Institute of Wholistic Studies at Our Lady of Lourdes (LIWS) and I will:

-- Conform to the LIWS and OLLMC policies on smoking, alcohol and drug abuse
+- Conform to the LIWS and VOLLH policies on smoking, alcohol and drug abuse

 - Take precautions to protect both classmates and the public from the transmission of communicable disease